Thyroid Disease

 Experts in Precise Dosing

-Our team has the experience and advanced training to make sure we get your treatment dose right, whether it’s medication to control thyroid blood levels or radioactive iodine treatments to shrink or destroy tissue in an overactive thyroid.
-Both of these treatment approaches require precise dosing, tailored to each patient’s needs.
+Our team has the experience and advanced training to ensure we get your treatment dose right, whether it’s medication to control thyroid blood levels or radioactive iodine treatments to shrink or destroy tissue in an overactive thyroid.
+These treatment approaches require precise dosing, tailored to each patient’s needs.

 Specialized Nuclear Medicine